distributedstatemachine/subnet-manager/README.md

 4. **Keeper**: An off-chain automation agent that triggers the periodic APY distribution process.

+5. **SubtensorReader**: A contract that reads Subtensor storage values using pre-calculated storage key prefixes.

 ## Setup and Deployment

 ### Prerequisites

 - [Foundry](https://book.getfoundry.sh/getting-started/installation)
-- Node.js and npm (for the Keeper script)
+- Node.js and npm (for the FFI scripts and Keeper)

 ### Installation